Callianassidae Family of Ghost Shrimp

 Bay Ghost Shrimp, Neotrypaea californiensis.
 A representative of the Callianassidae Family of Ghost Shrimp.

 Phylogeny: Ghost Shrimp are a member of the Callianassidae Family.
 The Family is a taxonomically active with multiple subfamilies and reclassifications on-going.
-Like crabs, crayfish and lobsters the Ghost Shrimp belong to the Phylum Arthropoda.
-They are in the Class Malacostraca and the Order Decapoda.
+Like crabs, crayfish and lobsters the Ghost Shrimp belong to the phylum Arthropoda and the subphylum Crustacea.
+They are in the class Malacostraca and the order Decapoda.
+The Callianassidae Family currently contains twenty-eight genera and around two hundred and thirty-four species.
+The name Callianassidae comes from the Greek words meaning “beautiful queen”.
+Callianassa was a sea-nymph in Greek mythology.

-Morphology: Callianassid have 5 head segments, 8 thoracic segments, 6 abdominal segments, 5 pairs of appendages function as legs (pereiopods), 3 pairs function as mouth parts (maxillipeds), and 1 pair is modified into enlarged unequally sized pincers (chalae).
+Morphology: Callianassids have 5 head segments, 8 thoracic segments, 6 abdominal segments, 5 pairs of appendages function as legs (pereiopods), 3 pairs function as mouth parts (maxillipeds), and 1 pair is modified into enlarged unequally sized pincers (chalae).
 The first abdominal segment is shorter and narrower than the remaining segments; the abdominal appendages are not oar-shaped.
 The head and thorax are usually combined as a cephalothorax.
 Their head includes a pair of antennae, a pair of antennules, and the mouth.
 These animals have a two chambered stomach.
-Ghost Shrimp can reach a maximum of 15 cm (5.9 inches) in length.
-The Ghost Shrimp are pale to whitish in color, from which they derive their name.
+Ghost Shrimp are pale to whitish in color, from which they derive their name.
+Ghost Shrimp reach a maximum of 15 cm (5.9 inches) in length.